Trademark Registration Service

 of Information

-Trademark Registration FAQs
+Trademark Registration and Maintenance FAQs

 As legally defined, a “mark” is any visible sign capable of distinguishing the goods (trademark) or services (service mark) of an enterprise and includes a stamped or marked container of goods.
 The marks that may be registered as trademarks include word marks, figurative marks, figurative marks with words, 3D marks, and stamped or marked containers of goods.
 The law provides businesses with the legal framework to secure and enforce their rights over their trademarks and intellectual property.